huzheng001/stardict-3/stardict/doc/README_windows.txt

     pphoneId += wcslen((const wchar_t *)pphoneId) + 1;
 =====

-There are two crash bug with vs2005, which you need to notice.
+There are two crash bug with vs2005 (and likely with vs2008), which you need to notice.
 1. Use stardict_g_fopen instead of g_fopen.
 See http://bugzilla.gnome.org/show_bug.cgi?id=476810
 2. Use fprintf_s instead of fprintf, or it will crash.
 This is a little strange.